m-horsch/m-horsch.github.io/_posts/2023-08-23-SearchSpace.md

 Modern computers are fast and have lots of memory, but to find all the distances in the 4x4 case, it would take the fastest computer months or years, depending on how clever you are in your calculations.
 Storing the look-up table for 4x4 Toroidals would require more memory than any modern computer currently has.
 Let's not even think about 5x5, because it's a million million times worse.

 So a look-up table can be very fast, but it is only practical for relatively small Toroidals.
-We need another way to navigate the Toroidal state space.
+We need another way to navigate the state space for larger Toroidal puzzles.